El-Mundo/cinematic/README.md

 # cinematic

+This project preserves the information about 702 Chinese films produced in the "Seventeen Years Period" (1949-1966).

 ## Data

 Some [formatted csv files](Network/csv) that can be directly imported to Gephi for social network analysis (7038 nodes and 246658 edges)